pglen/pydbase/README.md

     Deleted records are marked with RECSIG mutated from RECB to RECX

+      Vacuum will remove the deleted records; Make sure your database has no pending ops; or non atomic opts;

+        (like: find keys - delete keys in two ops)

       New data is appended to the end, no duplicate filtering is done.
     Retrieval is searched from reverse, the latest record with this key is retrieved first.

-    Vacuum will remove the deleted records; Make sure your database has no pending ops; or non atomic opts;

-        (like: find keys - delete keys in two ops)
+Most of the times this behavior is what people want; also the record history is kept this way, also a desirable behavior.

 ## The test executable script: